Evidence from Russia shows that through appropriate policy design, policymakers can overcome existing capacity challenges within bureaucracies

 Editors' note: This is an updated version of a column first published in September 2017.
 Listen to one of the authors discuss their research in a VoxDev Talk here.

-States around the world play a large role in almost every aspect of the lives of their citizens.
-According to World Bank Open Data, in low- and middle-income countries, 79% of children who are enrolled in secondary school attend a public school and over half of all health spending is by public healthcare systems.1 But while some states are effective, many are not.
+States around the world play a large role in almost every aspect of their citizens’ lives.
+According to World Bank data, in low- and middle-income countries, 79% of children who are enrolled in secondary school attend a public school and over half of all health spending is by public healthcare systems.1 However, while some states are effective, many are not.
 Strong tax enforcement means that the informal sector is only 15% of GDP in rich countries, but the median amongst low- and middle-income countries is 37% (Schneider and Enste 2002).
-Over 25% of teachers fail even to show up at schools in India (Chaudhury et al. 2006).
+Over 25% of teachers fail to even show up at schools in India (Chaudhury et al. 2006).

 Measuring state effectiveness

 If you were the incoming CEO of a large, underperforming business and wanted to improve your bottom line, you might first want to know whether the bottleneck was an unskilled workforce or the way that the existing workers were managed.
 This kind of diagnostic is often overlooked in government (Rodrik 2010).
 Instead, governments, especially in low- and middle-income countries, face a constant barrage of advice on how to reform government, but little guidance on what is likely to work in their setting.

 A better understanding of the sources of state (in)effectiveness would allow civil service reformers to target their efforts where returns are highest, and enable policymakers to align the design of public policy with the capacity of the bureaucracy to implement it.
 If we were considering restructuring a business, we would study the drivers of sales, costs, and profits.
 However, the state usually provides services for which markets do not provide reliable prices, and the salaries of bureaucrats are not usually set to reflect their output.
 How, then, can we measure the performance of the state?